-Courses in Hillingdon, Havering and Enfield are due to take place in Spring 2020 however in light of the coronavirus out break we are reviewing the training and developing online modules for the theoretical aspects.
+Courses in Hillingdon, Havering, Harrow and Enfield are due to take place in Autumn 2020 however in light of the coronavirus out break we are reviewing the training, developing online modules and more of the training will be outdoors.
 Please keep an eye on this webpage for further information about dates or register interest with Poppy.

 Please note places are limited and allocated on a first come, first served basis.
 Booking is essential.

 - The course involves both in-class and outdoors, site-specific learning.

 - Volunteers can attend just one day of the course but it will not lead to an accreditation.